Ambient 4: On Land: Track names

-"Lantern Marsh" was a place in East Anglia where he grew up.
-He remarks, "My experience of it derives not from having visited it (although I almost certainly did) but from having subsequently seen it on a map and imagining where and what it might be".
+"Lantern Marsh" was a place in East Anglia near where Eno grew up.
+He remarks: "My experience of it derives not from having visited it (although I almost certainly did) but from having subsequently seen it on a map and imagining where and what it might be."

 "Leeks Hills", Eno explains, "is a little wood (much smaller now than when I was young, and this not merely the effect of age and memory) which stands between Woodbridge and Melton.
 There isn't a whole lot left of it now, but it used to be quite extensive.
-To find it you travel down the main road connecting Woodbridge and it lies to your left as you go down the hill".
+To find it you travel down the main road connecting Woodbridge and it lies to your left as you go down the hill."

-"Dunwich Beach, Autumn, 1960" is named after the once prosperous seaport of Dunwich, England, which eroded into the sea over a period of three hundred years.
+"Dunwich Beach, Autumn, 1960" is named after the once prosperous seaport of Dunwich, Suffolk, which eroded into the sea over a period of three hundred years.